Depositing and Reporting Withheld Taxes: Kentucky

 - All employers must file an annual reconciliation return by January 31.
 See Annual Reconciliation Forms and Filing Deadlines.

-- Employers that issue 100 or more Forms K-2, Wage and Tax Statement, annually must submit the forms on magnetic media.
-Employers that issue fewer than 100 forms annually are encouraged to file on magnetic media.
-See Electronic and Magnetic Media Form W-2 Reporting Requirements.
+- Employers that file 25 or more Forms W-2 or K-2, Wage and Tax Statement, annually must submit the forms electronically.
+See Form W-2 Filing Requirements.